-Student Support Services provides a supportive environment for academic success, retention, career planning and college graduation for individuals who are first generation, low-income college students.
-We accomplish this by helping students make adjustments to living away from home, monitoring student progress to insure good academic standing, providing students with academic tutoring, support groups, workshops and academic advice.
+Student Support Services provides a supportive environment for academic success, retention, career planning and college graduation for individuals who are first-generation, Pell eligible HSU students.
+We accomplish this by helping students make adjustments to living away from home, monitoring student progress to ensure good academic standing, providing students with academic tutoring, support groups, workshops and academic advice.
 All services are provided at no cost to qualified students.

 Students are eligible for SSS if they meet the following requirements:

 - A citizen or national of the United States or meets the residency requirements for Federal Financial Aid

 - Enrolled or admitted to Henderson State University the next academic term

 - Has a need for academic support in order to pursue successfully a post-secondary degree

 - Student is low-income, first-generation college student or has a disability

 Tutorial Services - Free tutoring is available for eligible participants upon request for all general education classes or courses from within the major field of study.
 Tutors are carefully selected based on their understanding of the subject they are tutoring and receive training in how to mentor tutees in good study habits and study strategies.

 Students are encouraged to make full use of tutoring services for regularly scheduled tutoring, special projects and papers, Praxis tutoring, and studying for exams.

 Henderson State University Student Support Services offers tutoring for eligible participants in its program: